 - Enter a Configuration Name. - If using ProctorCache, select the Precaching Computer Override option (recommended for most devices/configurations).
 If selected, this will allow students to continue testing, even if they lose connection to the ProctorCache computer.
-This may slow the loading time of the tests as the testing devices will no longer be getting content from a local device, but there will be no testing disruption. - Select the school/organization that will use this configuration from the Organizations dropdown menu.
+This may slow the loading time of the tests as the testing devices will no longer be getting content from a local device, but there will be no testing disruption.

-b.
+Select the school/organization that will use this configuration from the Organizations drop-down menu b.
 If using ProctorCache, complete the "Default Precaching Computer" fields.

 - Enter a Computer Name for the precaching machine. - Enter an internal network IP Address of the precaching machine. - Enter the Port number for the precaching machine, which will be 4480 for Pearson supplied ProctorCache software.
-If you will be using a non-Pearson supplied caching solution, uncheck the box next to "Uses Pearson Precaching Software" and then use the correct port for the non-Pearson software.